 An endodontic treatment saves a badly hurt, chipped, or decayed tooth when its pulp (the soft inner tissue in a tooth root canal) becomes infected or inflamed.
 This means that when you work with Paloma Creek Dental, you will receive the treatments that you need to ensure the ongoing safety and happiness of your oral health.
 Here are a few of the most common symptoms that patients experience if they need to visit an Endodontist:

-- Gum or tooth disease, discoloration, or prolonged sensitivity to cold or heat
+- Gum disease, discoloration, or prolonged sensitivity to cold or heat

 - A tooth that’s tender when it’s touched